PHart3/2-groups-agda/README.md

   A single file containing the final biequivalence and equality.

+  See `Final/README.md` for details and for the license of the work inside this directory.

 ## Type-checking

 We have successfully tested the following Docker container on Linux with 16 GB of RAM and